ilobilo/IL-OS/README.md

 # IL-OS
-Small C# os with CLI and GUI interfaces and Fat32 filesystem support
+Small C# operating system with CLI and GUI interfaces and Fat32 filesystem support

-This project was made using Open-Source os construction kit CosmosOS https://github.com/CosmosOS/Cosmos
+This project was made using open-source os construction kit CosmosOS https://github.com/CosmosOS/Cosmos